7 Credit Card Myths You Should Stop Believing

-Gum takes seven years to digest, cracking your knuckles causes arthritis, and Thomas Edison invented the light bulb.
-What do all three of these things have in common?
-They're all myths.
 There are myths associated with many things in life, and credit cards are no different.
-Unlike most myths, though, believing certain credit card myths can have real-life negative consequences.
+Unfortunately, unlike most myths, believing certain credit card myths can have real-life negative consequences.

 1. You need to carry a balance on your credit card to improve your credit